-The City shall make reasonable efforts to monitor streambank erosion at eight (8) reaches (Figure 3.) in the Moore's Mill Creek watershed with annual stream geomorphic surveys.
+The City shall make reasonable efforts to monitor streambank erosion at eight (8) reaches (Figure 4.) in the Moore's Mill Creek watershed with annual stream geomorphic surveys.
 These annual surveys will measure geomorphic parameters that are used as indicators of stability of a stream reach (Table 7.).
-A stream condition rapid assessment will also be performed annually at each of the 8 reaches.
-The stream condition rapid assessment (Appendix B) was developed with a grant from EPA (EPA Region IV Wetlands Program Development Grant CD00D01412, "Eco-Morphological Mitigation Design and Assessment Tools for the Alabama and Tennessee Appalachian Plateau"), and rates stream condition and function based on eco-geomorphic indicators.
-In addition, quarterly samples of turbidity, water temperature, pH, dissolved oxygen, specific conductance, and turbidity will be measured in-situ at each site.
-Additionally, the City will continue to reasonably support and participate in studies of water quality in the Moore's Mill Creek watershed.
-Proposed sample reaches for monitoring in the Moore's Mill Creek watershed are shown in Table 5.
+In addition, quarterly samples of turbidity, water temperature, pH, dissolved oxygen, and specific conductance will be measured in-situ at each site.
+Monitoring sites in the Moore's Mill Creek watershed are shown in Table 5.
 The water quality sampling parameters and corresponding analytical techniques are shown in Table 6, and geomorphic parameters are found in Table 7.